- Amazing audio quality for a camcorder

 - Screen is unremarkable

-Much like Flip‘s camcorders and Sony’s Bloggie Touch, the Q3HD has a built-in USB plug for transferring footage to any computer.
+Much like Flip‘s camcorders and Sony’s Bloggie Touch, the Q3HD has a built-in USB plug for transferring footage to any computer with a USB cable.
 It mount as a USB storage device, meaning you can drag and drop files to your desktop as you see necessary.
 Other ports include a headphone jack, line in, 5V DC power port, TV out and SD card slot.

 The Q3HD’s mono speaker is subpar and is very shrill